ooni/probe-cli/Readme.md

 ### ooniprobe

-Be sure you have golang 1.18.3 and a C compiler (Mingw-w64 for Windows).
+Be sure you have the golang version mentioned inside the [GOVERSION](GOVERSION) file and a C compiler (Mingw-w64 for Windows).
 You can build using:

 ```bash
 go build -v ./cmd/ooniprobe